zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

 -   Example

-    Policy example

     ```
+    {
         "Version": "1",
         "Statement": [
+            {
                 "Action": [
                     "oss:GetBucketAcl",
                     "oss:ListObjects"
+                ],
                 "Resource": [
                     "acs:oss:*:1775305056529849:mybucket"
+                ],
                 "Effect": "Allow",
                 "Condition": {
                     "StringEquals": {
                         "acs:UserAgent": "java-sdk",
                         "oss:Prefix": "foo"
+                    },
                     "IpAddress": {
                         "acs:SourceIp": "192.168.0.1"
                     }
+                }
+            },
+            {
                 "Action": [
                     "oss:PutObject",
                     "oss:GetObject",
                     "oss:DeleteObject"
+                ],
                 "Resource": [
                     "acs:oss:*:1775305056529849:mybucket/file*"
+                ],
                 "Effect": "Allow",
                 "Condition": {
                     "IpAddress": {
                         "acs:SourceIp": "192.168.0.1"
+                    }
+                }
+            }
+        ]
+    }
     ```

     This is the authorization policy and it can be used to grant permissions for users through RAM or STS.
 The policy has a Statement \(one policy can have multiple Statements\).
 In this Statement, Action, Resource, Effect, and Condition are specified.

     This policy authorizes your `mybucket` and `mybucket/file*` resources to corresponding users and supports GetBucketAcl, GetBucket, PutObject, GetObject, and DeleteObject actions.
 The Condition indicates that authentication is successful and authorized users can access related resources only when UserAgent is java-sdk and the source IP address is 192.168.0.1.
 The Prefix and Delimiter conditions apply during the GetBucket \(ListObjects\) action.
-For more information about the two fields, see OSS API Documentation.

 -   Configuration rules
     -   Version